restspace/schema-form/README.md

 - form value returned as a JSON object
 - custom field components, full event model

+Schema form is a key part of the [Restspace](https://restspace.io) project.
+Restspace defines its data store structure using JSON Schema files which are available over the web, allowing for a single source of truth for structure for data input and data storage.

 ## Using the components
 The simplest component is SchemaForm which is a controlled component which has a schema and a value that matches the schema passed in as props.
 It has no submit logic, and simply updates the current value via a changed event.